K. S. Bharat: Domestic and T20 franchise career

 In February 2015, he became the first wicket-keeper batsman to score a triple hundred in the Ranji Trophy.

 In 2015, he was signed up for ₹10 lakh by the Indian Premier League franchise Delhi Daredevils.
 He did not get a game and was released ahead of the next season.
 In July 2018, he was named in the squad for India Blue for the 2018–19 Duleep Trophy.

 In February 2021, Bharat was bought by the Royal Challengers Bangalore in the IPL auction ahead of the 2021 Indian Premier League.
 He played several matches and gained popularity after his last-ball six against Delhi Capitals.

 In February 2022, he was bought by the Delhi Capitals in the auction for the 2022 Indian Premier League for ₹2 crore.
 Like 2015, he did not get a game and was released for the next season.

 In December 2022, he was bought by the Gujarat Titans in the auction for the 2023 Indian Premier League for ₹1.2 crore.

 In December 2023, he was brought by the Kolkata Knight Riders for the 2024 Indian Premier League for the base price of ₹ 50 lakh.

-He signed for Dulwich in the Premier Division of the Surrey_Championship for the 2025 season.
+He signed for Dulwich in the Premier Division of the Surrey Championship for the 2025 season.

 International career

 In November 2019, Bharat was added to India's Test squad for the second Test against Bangladesh, as cover for Wriddhiman Saha.
 In January 2020, he was added to Indian's squad for the One Day International (ODI) series against Australia, after Rishabh Pant suffered a concussion.

 In January 2021, he was named as one of five standby players in India's Test squad for their series against England.
 In May 2021, Bharat was added to India's Test squad for their series against England as cover for Wriddhiman Saha.

 In November 2021, Bharat took the field in the first Test for India against defending world test champions New Zealand during the New Zealand tour of India in 2021 as a replacement for the injured Wriddhiman Saha.
 In the match he kept wicket and took 2 catches behind the stumps, also dismissing Tom Latham for 95 by stumping him off of Axar Patel's bowling.

 In February 2022, Bharat was named in India's Test squad for their series against Sri Lanka.
 In May 2022, he was again named in India's Test squad, this time for the rescheduled fifth Test against England.

 On 9 February 2023, Bharat made his Test debut against Australia at Vidarbha Cricket Association Stadium, Nagpur.
 In January 2024, he was selected in India's squad for the test series against England.
 In the first test, he scored 41 runs in the first innings and 28 runs in the second innings.
 He also effected 4 dismissals during the course of the match.

+On 4 June 2026, Bharat announced his retirement from international cricket.